In today’s episode, we’re going to be talking about how to build your credibility as a business owner and entrepreneur.

-But I want us to cover that off at the end of this podcast episode, once we have actually reduced the need for it, after we recognize that our desire for that expert status or credibility is just a crutch.
-It’s a sense that because this trusted source says “I’m good,” or because all of these people give you social proof that it means “I’m good.”
+There are better ways that you can create that credibility, but I want us to cover that off at the end of this podcast episode, once we have actually reduced the need for it after we recognise that our desire for that expert status or credibility is just a crutch.
+It’s a sense that because this trusted source says “I’m good,” or because all of these people give you social proof, it means “I’m good.”

-So we’re going to actually reduce the need for it first, and then we’re going to build your credibility and expert status in a heart centred, very authentic, very connected way.
+We’re going to actually reduce the need for it first, and then we’re going to build your credibility and expert status in a heart-centred, very authentic, very connected way.

-So first of all, let’s reduce the need for it.
+First of all, let’s reduce the need for it…

-Or “Oh my gosh, I’m totally trying to use 45 testimonials in my webinars, because I don’t want to say that I’m good.
+- “Oh my gosh, I’m totally trying to use 45 testimonials in my webinars because I don’t want to say that I’m good.
 I want other people to say that I’m good.”

 People trust it less these days.

-You know yourself when you go to a sales page and you read the 25th testimonial, you’re thinking to yourself, “Okay, I get it – other people like you, can we just move on?
+When you go to a sales page and you read the 25th testimonial, you’re thinking to yourself, “Okay, I get it – other people like you, can we just move on?
 And can you just tell me what you’re going to do?
 Can you just tell me what I’m going to get out of this?
-Can you just tell me what the value is of this?”
+Can you just tell me what the value of this is?”

-Because that’s what we really want to know when we are buying something, particularly when we’re buying from a personal brand.
+That’s what we really want to know when we’re buying something – particularly when we’re buying from a personal brand.

-It’s not as big of an impact as we think it is.
+It doesn’t have as big of an impact as we think it does.

-So if you are a human who is selling services to humans, guess what, you already have a competitive advantage.
-Just connect and be human, allow people to ask you questions.
+If you’re a human who is selling services to humans, guess what?!
+You already have a competitive advantage.
+Just connect and be human.
+Allow people to ask you questions.

-Allow people to connect with you, be human, show your human side, and you might just find that you get way more results than you ever will get with any of that external stuff.
+Allow people to connect with you, be human and show your human side, and you might just find that you get way more results than you ever will get with any of that external stuff.

 Instead of relying on other people to tell your ideal clients that you’re good at what you do, instead of relying on other people or certificates to speak for your work, learn to speak for your work well.